ardalis/ardalis-com-gatsby/src/pages/blog/scaling-redis.md

 So, here is where we move away from Redis for a moment and consider a commercial offering.
 If you're happy with Redis or don't have the budget for something better, then hopefully at least the above helped you get your cluster set up.
 If your app has serious performance and reliability needs (and some budget to meet these needs), keep reading.

-## ScaleOut StateServer
+## ScaleOut In-Memory Database™

-ScaleOut StateServer (or SOSS/soss for short) is an In-Memory Database that has integral Redis support.
-That means, you can set it up and just point your existing Redis clients at it, and everything will continue to work without changes required.
-There's also a separate [Soss client](https://www.nuget.org/packages/Scaleout.Client/), but you don't have to commit to using it to try out SOSS on the server as a drop-in replacement for Redis/Redis Cluster.
+ScaleOut In-Memory Database™ (or SOSS/soss for the CLI tool, which originally worked with ScaleOut StateServer, hence the name) is a distributed In-Memory Database that has integral Redis support.
+That means you can set it up and just point your existing Redis clients at it (update their IP/port), and everything will continue to work without any code changes required.
+There's also a separate [ScaleOut client](https://www.nuget.org/packages/Scaleout.Client/), but you don't have to commit to using it to try out SOSS on the server as a drop-in replacement for Redis/Redis Cluster.

-### Installing ScaleOut StateServer
+### Installing ScaleOut In-Memory Database™

-Installing ScaleOut StateServer is pretty simple.
+Installing ScaleOut In-Memory Database™ is pretty simple.
 Get the installer file appropriate to your server's OS from their website.
 Send it to your server via scp (or pull it using `wget`, etc.).
 Finally, install the file using a command like this one:

 ```powershell
 sudo dpkg -i soss_5.12.1.376_amd64.deb